albertocsm/docker-presto/README.md

-# docker-presto
+# PrestoDB Docker images

-PrestoDB docker cluster
+Docker images for assembling a PrestoDB cluster